fs-vault/honeycomb/README.md

 ```

 ### 🙌 It's as easy as that.
-Creating GUIs has never been simpler.
+Creating GUI menus has never been simpler.
 All registration and handling is automatically taken care of for you, allowing you to focus on realizing your idea rather than figuring out how to do it- and that's the philosophy behind Honeycomb.

 Honeycomb is a standalone version of the GUI library from [Kerosene](https://github.com/firestarter/kerosene).
 I always struggled with clunky GUI solutions when making plugins for [Firestarter](https://github.com/firestarter), and after stumbling across the GUI system of [PlayerParticles](https://github.com/Esophose/PlayerParticles), I was heavily inspired to create this system.
 I hope you enjoy using it as much as I do. ✨